-Buffer Type Trees Required Other Requirements Street Frontage Buffer 1 shade tree and 2 understory 6 shrubs per 50' frontage; trees per 50' frontage landscaped berm Side/Rear Buffer 1 shade tree per 1500 SF area Lawn, ground cover, flower beds, shrub beds Side/Rear Buffer (if adjacent to R zone) 2 shade trees per 50' frontage, or alternatives acceptable to Commission Alternatives include 3 understory trees, 6 evergreen trees, 12 shrubs per 50' frontage, or natural state; landscaped berm Building Separation Buffer N/A 1 to 4 shrubs per 10' building perimeter a.
-Landscaped buffer areas shall contain only plantings, required berms, driveways and/or accessways, sidewalks, and/or pedestrian walkways as approved by the Commission.
+Buffer Type Trees Required Other Requirements Street Frontage Buffer 1 shade tree and 2 understory 6 shrubs per 50' frontage; trees per 50' frontage landscaped berm Side/Rear Buffer 1 shade tree per 1500 SF area Lawn, ground cover, flower beds, shrub beds Side/Rear Buffer (if 2 shade trees per 50' Alternatives include 3 adjacent to R zone) frontage, or alternatives understory trees, 6 evergreen , acceptable to Commission trees, 12 shrubs per 50' frontage, or natural state; landscaped berm Building Separation Buffer N/A 1 to 4 shrubs per 10' building perimeter

-b.
+- a.
+Landscaped buffer areas shall contain only plantings, required berms, driveways and/or accessways, sidewalks, and/or pedestrian walkways as approved by the Commission. - b.
 If deemed necessary by the Commission to provide a visual and traffic safety barrier between the use and adjacent roadway, a designed landscaped berm of a height and configuration approved by the Commission shall be located in this buffer strip.

-c.
+Introduction Definitions Residential Commercial/ Industrial Districts Standards Miscellaneous Procedures Administration/ Enforcement c.
 No berm, planted material, fencing, or other obstruction located within the buffer area shall be required, installed, or allowed to grow so as to obstruct required lines of sight of vehicle drivers at any intersection.